CSCfi/csc-user-guide/docs/apps/gdal.md

 ## Installation

-Standalone GDAL was installed to Puhti using [Spack](https://spack.io/).
+Standalone GDAL was installed to Puhti using [Spack and its GDAL package definition](https://spack.readthedocs.io/en/latest/package_list.html#gdal).
 For other installations, see respective application page.

 ## References